 The Guncle by Steven Rowley

-After losing the love of his love to a car accident, he leads an isolated life with occasional socialising.
+The book centres around retired sitcom star, Patrick leading an isolated life with occasional socialising.
 When he learns that his best friend and brother’s wife, Zara, passed away, he is forced to bring her two little kids to his house.

 Well, he adores them so he doesn’t think twice about the prospect!
 After all, how hard can it be to look after two kids!
+A warm story about family and friendships.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE